 A table appears, listing the QoS objects, the source and target of each and their rate of compliance.
 Icons reflect the compliance state of the SLOs.

 You can view charts for QoSs for SLOs.
 Click on a QoS name in the SLO table.

-A graph appears, listing the QoS objects, the source, and target of each and their rate of compliance.
+A graph appears, listing the QoS objects, the source and target of each and their rate of compliance.
 An icon next to the QoS name reflects its compliance state.
-This data is displayed based on the duration that you select in the Periods drop-down list in the SLA Reports view.

 Data is displayed for the time period for the QoS.